integreat-io/integreat/README.md

 ### Endpoints

 A service will have at least one endpoint, but often there will be several.
-An endpoint is a definition of one of the ways Integreat may interact with a service.
+Endpoints are the definitions of the different ways Integreat may interact with a service.
 You decide how you want to set up the endpoints and what is the right "endpoint design" for a service, but there might be one endpoint for each operation that can be done with a type of data.